2022 : Amy Hauenstein

 "I will hold the essence of this award close to my heart as we continue this work.
 There is great social impact work being done here on Northwestern's campus.
 I encourage all of you to get involved, it is going to take us all."

-Upon receiving her award, Amy noted that she was thankful especially for the "Black, brown, and First Nations women who have invested in [her] through friendship, collaboration, and by sharing their labor, so that [she] may more wisely spend [her] privilege in the fight for equity," citing her opportunities to learn from Njoki Kamau during her participation in Change Makers, her invitation by Shonda Macpherson to collaborate with the Office of Equity, Stephanie Hicks, the inspirations that are Dean E. Patrick Johnson and Associate Dean Roderick Hawkins, and the countless women she has had the opportunity to learn with and from in her seven years at the School of Communication.
+Upon receiving her award, Amy noted that she was thankful especially for the "Black, brown, and First Nations women who have invested in [her] through friendship, collaboration, and by sharing their labor, so that [she] may more wisely spend [her] privilege in the fight for equity," citing her opportunities to learn from Njoki Kamau during her participation in Change Makers, her invitation by Shonda Macpherson to collaborate with the Office of Civil Rights and Title IX Compliance, Stephanie Hicks, the inspirations that are Dean E. Patrick Johnson and Associate Dean Roderick Hawkins, and the countless women she has had the opportunity to learn with and from in her seven years at the School of Communication.

 Also nominated were Evangeline Su from the Office of Undergraduate Research, Ishrat Fatima from Kellogg, and Dr. Veronica Womack, incoming Associate Director of Inclusive Learning Communities at Searle.
 Thank you to all nominees.
 We so appreciate your work!